How to efficiently update your npm dependencies ?

 Yellow updates are related to minor updates.
 So normally, you should be able to update them without any problem but i'd suggest you to do it one by one and by running tests after each update.
 It'll take time but it'll be safer...

 Red updates are for major updates.
 So somehow it means that the version you've specified in the package.json is really permissive.
 It can also be related to local dependencies (and so yarn hasn't access to the repo to check the versions).
 For sure here, you have to update them one by one and have a real look at the changelogs !

 Upgrade to higher versions

 Using yarn, the

 yarn upgrade-interactive command line only shows the upgrades that follow the package.json file declaration.
-So if you want to upgrade to higher versions, you need to install a new global dependency: npm-check-updates by running
+That said, as stated in the documentation, you can add the

 Unfortunately, npm doesn't integrate natively any upgrade tool.
 So to do it, you need to install a new global dependency.
 And here is a good one: npm-check.
 You can use it by running the following: